 So far we managed to process our data and apply some effects on it, but we still need to:

 As you may guess, these tasks will be performed by the RDP.
-The CPU will feed the data (such as textures) by placing it on RAM, this module has a fixed pipeline but we can select the optimal mode of operation based on the current task in order to improve the frame-rate.
+The CPU will feed the data (such as textures) by placing it on RAM, this module has a fixed pipeline but we can select the optimal mode of operation based on the current task to improve the frame-rate.

-When the RDP finished it will write the last bitmap to the frame-buffer area in RAM, then the CPU will transfer the frame-buffer to the Video Interface (preferably using the DMA) which is then sent to the Video Encoder for display.
+Once the RDP finishes processing the data, it will write the final bitmap to the frame-buffer area in RAM.
+Afterwards, the CPU must transfer the new frame to the Video Interface (preferably using the DMA) which will in turn sent it to the Video Encoder for display.

 Here are some examples of previous 2D characters for the Super Nintendo that have been redesigned for the new 3D era, they are interactive so I encourage you to check them out!

-SGI clearly invested a lot of technology into this system, however this was a console meant for the household and as such it had to keep its cost down.
+SGI clearly invested a lot of technology into this system.
+Nonetheless, this was a console meant for the household and as such, it had to keep its cost down.
 Some hard decisions resulted in difficult challenges for programmers:

-Due to the huge number of components and operations in the graphics pipeline, the RCP ended up being very susceptible to stalls: An undesirable situation where sub-components keep idling for considerable periods of time because the required data is delayed at the back of the pipeline.
+Due to the huge number of components and operations in the graphics pipeline, the RCP ended up being very susceptible to stalls: An undesirable situation where sub-components keep idling for considerable periods because the required data is delayed at the back of the pipeline.

 This will always result in performance degradation and is up to the programmer to avoid them.
 Although to make things easier, some CPUs such as the Scalar Unit implement a feature called Bypassing which enables to execute similar instructions at a faster rate by bypassing some execution stages that can be skipped.